NYUAD-Core-Bioinformatics/MIMI/README.md

 [N. Rahiman, M. Ochsenkuen, S.A.
 Amin, and K.C.
 Gunsalus.
 BioRXiV 2025]

 ## Source Code
 The MIMI code base and helper scripts are available from the [**MIMI GitHub repository**](https://github.com/NYUAD-Core-Bioinformatics/MIMI).
-For questions, issues and feature requests, please use the [Github feedback system].
+For questions, problems, and feature requests, please use the [MIMI GitHub Issues](https://github.com/NYUAD-Core-Bioinformatics/MIMI/issues) page.